• Skip to primary navigation

 Paper given at the launch of the Kirby Laing Centre for Public Theology, Cambridge, 1 September 2022

 A considerable amount of work has been done to make good the blackout in journalism history identified by American scholar Elizabeth Eisenstein – but it does not go far enough, nor can the essential outlines be found conveniently in one place.
-My forthcoming book Unacceptable Truth: The Christian Foundations of Journalism attends to that lacuna.
+My forthcoming book Saving Journalism: The Rise, Demise and Survival of News attends to that lacuna.

-The rise of the Fourth Estate was a story that “remained to be told”, Eisenstein wrote in her famous 1979 book The Printing Press as an Agent of Change.
+The rise of the Fourth Estate – a way of denoting the “press” from the eighteenth century – was a story that “remained to be told”, Eisenstein wrote in her famous 1979 book The Printing Press as an Agent of Change.
 The Fourth Estate of course being that group of scribblers now allowed officially to sit in the public gallery of the House of Commons from the end of the 1700s.
 It was, so the story goes, Edmund Burke who differentiated them from the other three estates, Prelates, Commons and Lords Temporal.
 He declared that the “Fourth Estate were more important far than they all”.
 Why did he think it?
 What did he mean by it?
 And is it still the case today, for all the scandals and dissipation of our press?
 For we still use the term.

 That the Judeo-Christian genesis, rise and practice of the Fourth Estate should have elicited almost no detailed analysis by the late 1970s, and is mostly lost on us today is extraordinary.
 Journalism eventually emerged with the churning world of book mongering that Gutenberg’s invention in 1450 made possible.
 Eisenstein herself inaugurated the new field of “print studies”, after discovering that no one had done work on the technological, sociological, or cultural impact of the printing press itself.